Itamichan/Blue-in-the-maze/README.md

 * [PageSpeed insights](https://developers.google.com/speed/pagespeed/insights/) - used for testing the loading speed of the site.
 * [AWS](https://aws.amazon.com/s3/?nc=sn&loc=0) - used to store and retrieve project's data.
 * [Heroku](https://id.heroku.com/) - The live page is hosted on Heroku.

+### React in detail

+This project was entirely built in React, which as a result has a directory structure different then the classic projects built only in HTML and JavaScript.

+**The distinctive points are:**
+* The project is divided in components.
+    * As a rule each component directory will contain a JS file and a scss file which is related to it.
+    * Two main components are:
+        * Layout - which incorporates subcomponents related to the web page's look.
+        * MazeContainer - which incorporates all the components related to the game itself as well as the custom hook "useMaze" that is responsible for the most of the controller part of the data.
+* The final index.html is placed in the public folder and has only one root div.
+This div renders the App.js which represents our main JavaScript file.
+* The project uses "real" HTML in an limited amount.
+The most HTML alike code is written with JSX.

 ## Testing